RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 * SD card with at least least 64GB of storage capacity.
 I prefer the SanDisk Class 10 cards.
 * Power adapter.
 A micro-USB cable will work in a crunch and for less intensive tasks.
 But for intensive tasks, you'll need a ((barrel connetor adapater)).
 The "why" behind this choice is given in the next section.
 * HDMI or DisplayPort cable.
 Or both, because the Nano is powerful enough to drive two monitors at once.
-* USB keyboard
+* HDMI or DisplayPort monitor.
-* USB mouse
+* USB keyboard & mouse
 * Ethernet cable (for wired connections)
 * EDIMax WiFi dongle or M.2 card.
 Details discussed below.
 * Case or other mounting device.
-I used wooden screws to fasten my Nano to a block of wood.
-That way, people can handle the device without touching the circuit board, traces, ICs, etc.
+I fastned my Nano to a block of wood with screws.
+That way, folks can handle the device without touching the circuit board.
+Friends at [BLUE](http://thebluelacuna.com) 3D-printed a case that I plan to use for my second Nano.

 ### Gotcha: Power Requirements